 Efalizumab (anti-CD11a) is a humanized monoclonal antibody.
 One-quarter of those treated once weekly with IV efalizumab achieve 75% reduction in PASI, and half achieve 50% reduction.

-Infliximab is an anti-TNFa humanized monoclonal antibody, currently registered for treating Crohn’s disease and severe rheumatoid arthritis.
+Infliximab is an anti-TNFa chimeric IgG1 monoclonal antibody composed of human constant and murine variable regions.
+It is currently registered for treating Crohn disease, severe rheumatoid arthritis, psoriatic arthritis and psoriasis.
 It is quickly very effective in controlling psoriasis (up to 80% achieve 75% reduction in PASI) and may result in prolonged remissions.
-It is delivered IV three times over six weeks.
+It is delivered IV three times over six weeks and then every 8 weeks.
 Concurrent treatment with methotrexate is recommended to prevent formation of anti-infliximab antibodies.
 Untreated tuberculosis must be eliminated prior to treatment.

 Etanercept is a fusion protein, which acts as a competitive inhibitor of TNF-a.
 Subcutaneous etanercept is currently approved for psoriatic arthritis, rheumatoid arthritis and moderate to severe psoraisis.
-Pharmaceutical schedule funding is only available for patients with severe juvenile arthritis (August 2005).
-Thirty percent of those treated twice weekly achieve 75% reduction in PASI.
-It may be associated with activation of tuberculosis but otherwise appears to have an excellent safety profile.
+Etanercept may be associated with activation of tuberculosis but otherwise appears to have an excellent safety profile.